-where $\tilde{\theta}_{n+1}=\theta-\hat{\theta}_{n+1}$, $``\mathop{\rightarrow}\limits^{d}"$ means convergence in distribution. \end{theorem}
+where $\tilde{\theta}_{n}=\theta-\hat{\theta}_{n}$, $``\mathop{\rightarrow}\limits^{d}"$ means convergence in distribution. \end{theorem}

 \begin{remark} The signal conditions for asymptotic normality required in Theorem \ref{thm2} do not rely on the commonly assumed conditions such as i.i.d., or deterministic and periodic ones found in the literature (see, for example, \cite{guo2015, wang2007, zhao2023, bercu}).
-The condition $(\ref{R1})$ has been considered in \cite{lai:1982} for the analysis of the asymptotic distribution of the classical LS estimates, and also considered in \cite{ZZtsqn} for the analysis of the asymptotic distribution of saturated output observation systems.
+The condition $(\ref{R1})$ has been considered in \cite{lai:1982} for the analysis of the asymptotic normality of the classical LS estimates, and has also been considered in \cite{ZZtsqn} for the asymptotic normality analysis of nonlinear Newton-type estimates with saturated output observations.
 We remark that if $\{\phi_{k}\}$ is a deterministic sequence, then $(\ref{R1})$ is satisfied automatically.
 Moreover, if $\{\phi_{k}\}$ is a random sequence with either ergodic property or $\phi$-mixing property, then under some mild regularity conditions, $(\ref{R1})$ can also be satisfied.
-For more details, see Remark \ref{re11} below for more specific examples. \end{remark} \begin{remark} Compared to the results presented in \cite{ZZtsqn}, the main difference in our current results lies in the fact that the asymptotic variance of Algorithm \ref{alg2} achieves the C-R bound, whereas the asymptotic variance of the algorithm in \cite{ZZtsqn} cannot reach the C-R bound. \end{remark}
+For further illustration, refer to Remark \ref{re11} below for more specific examples. \end{remark} \begin{remark} Compared to the results presented in \cite{ZZtsqn}, the main difference in our current results lies in the fact that the asymptotic variance of Algorithm \ref{alg2} achieves the C-R bound, whereas the asymptotic variance of the algorithm in \cite{ZZtsqn} cannot reach the C-R bound. \end{remark}

-From $(\ref{4.5})$, it can be concluded that the estimation error follows an asymptotically normal distribution with the covariance being equal to the C-R bound.
-In the next subsection, we will further show that the covariance of estimates produced by Algorithm \ref{alg2} will indeed achieve the C-R bound asymptotically.